 Dogs are not permitted on Seagull Beach and Grey’s Beach (a/k/a Bass Hole Beach) from April 1 through Labor Day.

 On all other beaches and ways to water in Yarmouth, dogs are not allowed from May 15 through Labor Day.

 Generally speaking, leashed dogs are allowed on Cape Cod National Seashore beaches year round.

 However, during the summer months, dogs may not be on the lifeguard-protected parts of the beach.

 It's okay to walk a leashed dog through the lifeguard-protected areas to get to the “non-protected” stretches of beach ... except when there are shorebird closures on or beyond lifeguard-protected beaches.

 During shorebird nesting periods, pets are prohibited from posted areas.
 Passing through the posted areas is also prohibited.

 National Seashore beaches are:

 At Scusset Beach State Reservation, no dogs are allowed on the beach.
 Although, it's not unusual to see folks walking their dogs at Scusset in the off season. ;-)

-On private beaches, it's up to the property owner to decide if pets are allowed on the beach.
+On privately owned beaches, it's up to the property owner to decide if pets are allowed on their beach.